 While there are some good reasons to use secondhand tires, there are also several disadvantages:

 - Limited Warranty – Unlike buying a new tire, the retailer will only offer you a limited warranty for used tires.
-In most cases, buying new tires have a 1 year warranty.
+In most cases, buying new tires have a 1 year warranty benefits.
 However, this is not transferable when you buy secondhand tires; that is why the retailer will only give you a limited warranty, which in most cases, is anywhere from 1 to 2 months.

 - Previous Wear – Wear from previous use is one of the most common disadvantages in buying pre-owned car tires.
 In some cases, it is hard to detect the wear on the tire, especially for first-time used tire buyers.
 It might seem the tires are in good condition, but the signs of tire wear are not visible.